chenxiaolong/avbroot/README.md

 (This page is also available in: [Russian (Русский)](./README.ru.md).)

-avbroot is a program for patching Android A/B-style OTA images for root access while preserving AVB (Android Verified Boot) using custom signing keys.
-It is compatible with both Magisk and KernelSU.
-If desired, it can also just re-sign an OTA without enabling root access.
+avbroot is a tool for modifying Android A/B OTA images reproducibly and re-signing them with custom keys.
+It also includes a [collection of subcommands](./README.extra.md) for packing and unpacking numerous Android image formats.

 Having a good understanding of how AVB and A/B OTAs work is recommended prior to using avbroot.
 At the very least, please make sure the [warnings and caveats](#warnings-and-caveats) are well-understood to avoid the risk of hard bricking.

-**NOTE:** avbroot 2.0 has been rewritten in Rust and no longer relies on any AOSP code.
-The CLI is fully backwards compatible, but the old Python implementation can be found in the `python` branch if needed.

 ## Requirements